uscope-platform/uscope_docker/yocto/yocto.md

     `make -j15 ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- INSTALL_MOD_PATH=../modules modules_install`

-7. generate fit image with new kernel and device tree with the files in fitimage_tools
+7. generate fit image with new kernel and device tree with the files in fitimage_tools (USE THE CORRECT DEVICE TREE WITH SUPPORT FOR ucube lkm)

     `mkimage -f fitImage.its fit.itb`